60 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but if you are a lactating mother taking a daily supplement with 600 IU or more of vitamin D, you cannot participate.
 If your infant is currently on antibiotics or has taken them in the last two weeks, they cannot participate.

-Is Vitamin D safe for infants?
+Is there any evidence suggesting that Vitamin D supplementation is safe for lactating women?

 TT